Huite/clipping-benchmarks/README.md

 Use `iso_c_bindings` to get a consistent name.
-Gfortran mangles names differently from ifort, which also mangles names differently depending on whether you're on *nix or Windows.
+Gfortran mangles names differently from ifort, which also mangles names differently depending on whether you're on *nix or Windows in terms of upper casing.

+### Calling the Fortran DLL

+A Fortran DLL effectively presents itself as a C library; in Julia it can be called with `ccall`, and `ctypes` can be used in Python.
+This also means that (like in C) you have to pass the shape of the arrays as arguments if you need the shape to be known (this wasn't immediately obvious to me since passing arrays around within Fortran is more straightforward).

+Secondly, `numpy` has `numpy.ctypeslib` with a couple of helper functions.
+The `argtypes` can be set with `numpy.ctypeslib.ndpointer`.
+Afterwards, arrays can be passed immediately (and will be checked), which is arguably more convenient and secure than calling `numpy.ctypeslib.as_ctypes()` for every array in the function call.

 ### C++ via Cython

-*Don't* give your extension the same name as your `.cpp` file -- Cython will overwrite it in generating its own `.cpp` file.
+*Don't* give your extension the same name as your `.cpp` file in the `setup.py` -- Cython will overwrite it while generating its own `.cpp` file!

 ### Performance